-I am a fifty-eight year old board-certified civil trial lawyer who is fascinated by the law of personal injury and wrongful death, also called the law of torts.
+I am a fifty-nine year old board-certified civil trial lawyer who is fascinated by the law of personal injury and wrongful death, also called the law of torts.
 I have studied the field for over thirty years.
 I represent people who have been injured and the families of those who have died as a result of the negligence of others.

 I grew up in Spencer, Wisconsin, a village about 140 miles due north of Madison.
 I graduated from the University of Wisconsin - Platteville in 1978 with a B.S. degree in Comprehensive Business and Economics.

 I then moved to Chapel Hill, North Carolina, where I attended the University of North Carolina.
 I received my J.D. degree in May 1981, graduating with honors.
 I was elected to the Order of the Coif and served on the staff of the North Carolina Law Review.

 I moved to Nashville in May 1981.
 I was an associate and later a partner in a Nashville firm from 1981 - 1992, and had the privilege to learn how to be a trial lawyer from the late John T. Conners, Jr. On January 1, 1993, I left a partnership in that firm and started a firm that is now known as the Law Offices of John Day, P.C.
 The practice of our four-lawyer firm is limited to complex civil litigation on behalf of plaintiffs in personal injury, wrongful death, medical malpractice, products liability, automobile and trucking liability and other tort cases that arise from burns and sexual abuse.